 Installing Agent to View Disk Usage

 Some disk monitoring metrics require that the agent to be installed.

-For details about how to install the Agent on an ECS, see section "Installing and Configuring the Agent on a Linux ECS or BMS" in the Cloud Eye User Guide.
+For details about how to install the Agent on an ECS, see Installing and Configuring the Agent on a Linux ECS or BMS.